eic/tutorial-analysis/_episodes/01-introduction.md

 objectives:
 - "Understand how the simulation output is organized"
 - "Know how to access the simulation output using Jefferson Lab xrootd"
-- "Know how to access the simulation output using BNL S3"
 keypoints:
 - "Use `xrdfs` from within the eic-shell to browse available files from simulations campaigns."
 - "Use `xrdcp` from within eic-shell to copy files to your local environment."
-- "Alternatively, use the minio client to access simulation files."
 - "Within eic-shell, you can also stream files directly in your root macros."
 ---